The Difference Between ETFs and Mutual Funds is Capital Flow

 3. You purchase an ETF, and your broker routes the trade through an exchange

-4. Your ETF purchase is exchanged with someone selling the ETF or routed to the fund who then purchase more equities or assets
+4. Your ETF purchase is exchanged with someone selling the ETF or routed to the fund who purchases more equities or assets

 Capital flow when purchasing mutual funds